Ahmed-Samy-4dev/Customer-Segmentation/README.md

 - **DBSCAN** → Captured outliers, but struggled with defining well-separated clusters in this dataset.

 🏆 **Conclusion:**
+- While KMeans takes the number of clusters and assigns all points to the nearest cluster, DBSCAN calculates densities of areas around the point.
-KMeans performed best for customer segmentation, providing reliable and business-friendly groupings.
+- ✅KMeans performed best for customer segmentation, providing reliable and business-friendly groupings.

 ---